What is My Business Worth? | Valuing and Selling Your Business

 Types of Business Valuations

-When learning how to value your business to sell in California, you will want to explore different valuation techniques.
+When learning how to value your business for sale in California, you will want to explore various valuation techniques.
 Multiple business valuation methods depend on your industry and the market.
 Ideally, you could get 3-5 years of SDE for your business.

 Nonetheless, the amount you receive often varies from this value.
 Here are corporate valuation methods to explore: